drixma/marvel/README.md

 # marvel
- Created a Marvel api app using Vite,React,Axios and CSS.
+ Created a Marvel api app using Vite,React,Axios and CSS and is also responsive for devices under 900px.